 - Students will be required to write a master’s thesis, create an equivalent capstone project, or pass a comprehensive exam.
 (6 credits) These options require a committee consisting of at least three faculty members.

 - Language Requirement: Students must demonstrate advanced language competency in Spanish, French, Portuguese, or Haitian Creole.
-Students may establish proficiency by passing two courses taught in the target language at the 500-level or above, or by passing a language competency exam.
+Students may establish proficiency by passing two courses taught in the target language at the 600-level or above, or by passing a language competency exam.
 A major indigenous language of Latin America may be substituted for either Spanish or Portuguese.
 Students may petition for a waiver of examination if they have gained language competency in another manner (i.e. native speaker, upper division coursework in target language, Peace Corps service, IB credits or Defense Language Proficiency Test).

 To be admitted to this program, students must apply separately to both programs.
 Students may apply to the M.A. in Latin American Studies program prior to beginning Law School or anytime during the first or second year of Law School.
-Students may begin the MA program in the fall or spring semesters.
+Students may begin the M.A. program in the fall or spring semesters.

 For admission to the M.A. program students must complete an MA application.
 If they apply before the end of their first year in Law School, they will not need to take the GRE exam.
 Their LSAT score will be used instead of the GRE.
-For more details on the M.A. program, visit the M.A. in Latin American Studies website.
+For more details on the M.A. program, please visit the M.A. in Latin American Studies website.

 Acceptance by one program does not in any way indicate or guarantee acceptance by the other degree program.
 J.D./M.A.
 Proposed Sample Schedule with 3 ½ years, no summers: (Note: schedule can be shortened through summer credits).
-(Link here to schedule web page).

 Tuition and Fees